 Two of the summer's biggest blockbusters formed parts of big cinematic series.
 'Prometheus' was the Ridley Scott prequel to the 'Alien' franchise he began and 'Avengers Assemble' is the climatic event movie that five prior superhero flicks built towards.
 Both have big collections set for release.

 Marvel's Phase One box set (featuring both 'Iron Man' films, 'The Incredible Hulk, 'Thor', 'Captain America' and 'Avengers' comes in a suitcase modelled on the one in the film that carries the Tesseract.
 It also comes with lots of neat extras and specially designed (lovely) cover art for each of the films.
 Do you want a Tesseract on your shelf?
 We probably don't.

 'The Amazing Spider-Man' put slightly less effort into its special edition.
-Throwing in the standard 2-disc Blu-ray version, the 3D Blu-ray version and the DVD.
-There's a lot of packaging as well.
+Throwing in the standard 2-disc Blu Ray version, the 3D Blu Ray version and the DVD.
+Add something here.

 The upcoming Harry Potter 'Wizard's Collection' is a brilliantly thought out set with a wealth of trinkets and extras aside from the eight films that formed the hugely successful series.
 Classy work, as usual, from Team Potter.

 To celebrate the 25th anniversary of Ridley Scott's classic 'Alien', a set was released putting each of the then-four films into one Xenomorph skull.
 Quite stark and impressive, the head looks good compared to similarly outlandish sets and the collections comes with over 40 hours of bonus material.